32 Auditor Resume Examples & Guide for 2025

 In addition to the standard ones, several other sections can help your resume stand out and demonstrate your qualifications and expertise as an auditor.
 Here are some of the best additional sections to include:

-• Professional affiliations: Include memberships in professional organizations such as the Institute of Internal Auditors (IIA) or the American Institute of CPAs (AICPA).
+• Professional affiliations: Include memberships in professional organizations such as the Institute of Internal auditors (IIA) or the American Institute of CPAs (AICPA).
 This shows your involvement in the professional community and ongoing commitment to staying current in your field.

 • Continuing education: Detail any courses, workshops, or seminars you’ve attended that are relevant to auditing.
 This demonstrates your dedication to professional development and staying up-to-date with industry trends and standards.